9 Ways to Make Your Suitcase Stand Out at the Luggage Carousel

 4. Decorate Your Bag With Stickers

 From the Victorian days into the Roaring Twenties, glamorous world travelers boarded ships with giant steamer trunks and enough porters to carry them.
 These days, you’re expected to lug your own luggage, but that doesn’t mean you can’t add a touch of high-society style.
-GT Graphics produces a line that is a throwback to days gone by, while Away’s stickers give a modern take on luggage adhesives, including letters, travel themes, and special editions.
+This collection of vintage-inspired travel stickers is a throwback to days gone by, while Away’s stickers give a modern take on luggage adhesives, including letters, travel themes, and special editions.
 We also adore these vintage passport-inspired images, as well as Americana and vintage map stickers from Cavallini.

 If you booked a last-minute ticket and don’t have time to give your luggage a full design facelift, you can still personalize with decorative tape.
 For soft-sided luggage, heavy duty tape works better on side pockets and handles, but that doesn’t mean you need to be boring.
 Duck brand tape comes in a range of glitter colors.
 More delicate washi tape in vintage travel themes can be used on hard luggage, and if you’re really in a pinch, grab a roll of traditional duct tape in a bright color from any hardware or office store.

 6. Add a Brightly Colored Ribbon

 Sometimes back-to-basics is the best and most budget-friendly way to go.
 Tie a colorful ribbon around handles and zipper pulls and you’ll be able to spot your bag on crowded luggage carousels.
 Add a shock of hot pink with classic grosgrain, or channel peppermint hard candy with this vintage striped ribbon.
 If you’re off on a cruise adventure, use your knot tying skills to attach this traditional nautical design